-When starting this blog back in late 2017, FIRE (Financial Independence, Retire Early) was never the goal.
-The plan was to document our journey (or pilgrimage) to financial independence and to hopefully help others along the way.
+When starting this blog in late 2017, FIRE (Financial Independence, Retire Early) was never the goal.
+The plan was to document our journey (or pilgrimage) to financial independence and hopefully help others.
 We had already made great progress by 2017 and were in the final stages of paying off the mortgage.
 The blog ended up holding us accountable during the final stretch.

 When Can I Retire from Corporate Life?

-At the same time, even within a great organization, I had a really bad year that almost led me to quit and find other employment.
-Thankfully, I stuck it out and was able to transfer out of that area, but for a while I was pretty miserable.
-I didn’t like going into work, carried stress home with me, and had trouble sleeping at night.
+At the same time, even within a great organization, I had a terrible year that almost led me to quit and find other employment.
+Thankfully, I stuck it out and was able to transfer out of that area, but I was pretty miserable for a while.
+I wouldn’t say I liked going to work, carried stress home with me, and had trouble sleeping at night.

-Even though my official retirement date will most likely be on my death bed, it seems like a good time to sit down and think about a retirement date from corporate life.
+Even though my official retirement date will most likely be on my death bed, it seems like a good time to consider a retirement date from corporate life.

 Who knows what the game plan will look like after that.
-It could include financial coaching, driving for Uber, coaching a high school or college baseball team, investing in real estate, or whatever opportunity presents itself.
+It could include financial coaching, driving for Uber, coaching a high school or college baseball team, investing in real estate, or whatever opportunity.

 The thing is, I don’t want to have the pressure of doing any of these things while having to worry about making a living from them.
-If I get paid, great, but with a family I have a responsibility to not only take care of myself but also them.
-I will not put myself first above what is best for them.
-What is best for now, for them and me, is to continue doing what I’m doing for the foreseeable future.
+If I get paid, great, but with a family, I have a responsibility to take care of myself and them.
+So I will not put myself first above what is best for them.
+What is best for them and me is to continue doing what I’m doing for the foreseeable future.

-With all that being said, I’m approaching 40 and the time has come to start thinking about a retirement date.
-That doesn’t mean that I have to retire at that date, but it is something to work towards.
+With all that being said, I’m approaching 40, and the time has come to start thinking about a retirement date.
+Of course, that doesn’t mean that I have to retire at that date, but it is something to work towards.

 Is Retiring at Age 55 Early Retirement?

-If that doesn’t sound like an early retirement date Twitter thinks otherwise, and we all know that Twitter polls are absolute fact. 🙂
+If that doesn’t sound like an early retirement date, Twitter thinks otherwise, and we all know that Twitter polls are an absolute fact. 🙂

 There are a few reasons why this date makes sense.

-- Kids Will Be Out of High School: My wife and I often fantasize about being snow birds during the cold winter months.
+- Kids Will Be Out of High School: My wife and I often fantasize about being snowbirds during the cold winter months.
 We love living in St. Louis most of the time.
 Spring and fall are beautiful around here.
-Summer means heat and humidity but we spend a lot of time near water so it doesn’t bother us a bit.
+Summer means heat and humidity, but we spend a lot of time near water, so it doesn’t bother us.
 The initial cold around Thanksgiving and leading into Christmas makes the holidays feel like the holidays.
 But January through about mid-March is awful.
-It’s freezing cold, the days are short, and there’s nothing to do.
+It’s cold, the days are short, and there’s nothing to do.
 We can’t just pack up and move to Florida for three months while the kids are in school.
 But once they are out of school and hopefully off to college somewhere?
 You better believe we’ll be out of here.

-- Health Insurance: In this day and age nobody works for the same organization for 30 years and then retires, right?
-Well, I would love to if it were up to me, assuming I don’t get stuck with a terrible boss or anything along the way.
-If I am able to survive the next 16 and a half years I can get health insurance benefits for life.
-The way I understand it is we would have to pay the same amount as an employee, so not free, but it’s also really good insurance at a deep discount.
-Having good health insurance can be hard to come by in the US if retiring before Medicare kicks in.
+- Health Insurance: Nobody works for the same organization for 30 years and then retires in this day and age, right?
+I would love to if it were up to me, assuming I don’t get stuck with a terrible boss or anything along the way.
+If I can survive the next 16 and a half years, I can get health insurance benefits for life.
+I understand it because we would have to pay the same amount as an employee, so it’s not free, but excellent insurance at a deep discount.
+Unfortunately, having good health insurance can be hard to come by in the US if retiring before Medicare kicks in.

 In Summary: When Can I Retire?

-The combination of these three factors seems to make sense to retire at age 55.
-My wife, who is a middle school teacher, would likely be able to retire around the same age.
-She has six years of retirement built up as a teacher and will likely be returning to work in a couple years when our youngest is in kindergarten.
+Combining these three factors seems to make sense to retire at age 55.
+In addition, my wife, who is a middle school teacher, would likely be able to retire around the same age.
+She has six years of retirement built up as a teacher and will likely be returning to work in a couple of years when our youngest is in kindergarten.

 With all this being said, one of my other sayings is that humans are notoriously bad at predicting what we want to do in five years or more.
-This is one of the reasons why up until this point I’ve put almost zero thought into a retirement date.
-Regardless, it’s good to have some sort of plan in place even if that changes at some point.
+This is one of the reasons why up until this point, I’ve put almost zero thought into a retirement date.
+Regardless, it’s good to have some plan, even if that changes.
 So when can I retire?
 Who knows, honestly.